Mregojos/Observability-on-GCP/README.md

 ---

 ## Objective
-* To use Open-Source Observability Software and Google Cloud Operations Suite in a deployed app
+* To use open-source observability software and Google Cloud Operations Suite in a deployed app

 ```sh
 # Observability-OSS-GCP.sh